kanishkamisra/website/content/authors/admin/_index.md

 ## Other things:

--   I am also the author of [minicons](https://minicons.kanishka.website), a python package that facilitates large scale behavioral analyses of transformer language models.
+-   I am the author of [minicons](https://minicons.kanishka.website), a python package that facilitates large scale behavioral analyses of transformer language models.

--   I spent Fall 2022 as a Research Intern at Google AI working on multi-hop reasoning and language models!
+-   I spent Fall 2022 as a Research Intern at Google AI working on multi-hop reasoning and language models.

 <!---   I was selected to be a Graduate Student Fellow in the inaugural [Purdue Graduate School Mentoring Fellows](https://news.cla.purdue.edu/2021/12/01/purdues-graduate-school-mentoring-graduate-student-fellow-program/) program!-->